By Kevin Collison

 Both are part of the National Register of Historic Places South Side Historic District.
-The Netherlands was renamed the Hawthorne Plaza in 1982 when it was reconfigured for senior housing.
+The Netherland was renamed the Hawthorne Plaza in 1982 when it was reconfigured for senior housing.

 Developer Caleb Buland of Exact Partners, said the project is expected to be completed 14 months after construction starts, approximately late summer 2019.
 The development is being financed by Enterprise Bank & Trust.